elwerene/velohaven-email/README.md

 # Nextcloud folder format

 The Nextcloud folder should contain the following files/folders:
+TODO: unsubscribe.txt instead of emails.txt
-- `emails.txt`: A text file containing the list of email addresses and dates.
-Each line should contain an email address and a date in the format `YYYY-MM-DD`
+- `unsubscribed.txt`: A text file containing the list of email addresses which unsubscribed from the list.
+Each line should contain an email address
 - `templates`: A folder containing the email templates

 ## Template